nullable/libxmlquery/documentation/dom.rst

    This functions returns the value of the given node, or NULL if the node doesn't contain any.

-.. c:function:: dom_node* get_xml_declaration(doc* document)
+.. c:function:: list* get_xml_declarations(doc* document)

-   :c:member:`document` The document from which the xml declaration tree will be returned.
+   :c:member:`document` The document from which the xml declarations list will be returned.

-   This functions returns the dom node at the root of the xml declaration tree, or NULL if there isn't any.
+   This functions returns the list of the xml declarations, or NULL if there isn't any.

 .. c:function:: dom_node* get_doc_root(doc* document)